l3aconator/accessibility-scouts-camp/pages/02.vision/color-blindness/default.md

             </div>
             <div class="col--width__eight">
                 <h3>Way to go!
 Nice badge scout.</h3>
                 <h4>Great!
-This is just the beginning in our exploration of color.</h4>
+Color blindness is a major aspect to keep in mind when creating a site.</h4>
                 {% if not page.isLast %}
                     <span>Previous: </span><a href="{{ page.prevSibling.url }}">{{ page.prevSibling.title }} &raquo;</a>
                 {% endif %}